Clay Pots vs Plastic Pots

 Which Planter or Pots is Right for You?

-The fact of the matter is, both types of planters (plastic or clay) can work for your plants.
+The fact is, both types of planters (plastic or clay) can work for your plants.
 However, according to Beyond Plastic Waste by Dame Ellen MacArthur, 8 million tons of plastic enters our oceans each year.
 Unfortunately, when we get a great deal on fiberglass or plastic planters we contribute to a global issue.
 Therefore, one of the benefits of clay pots is their environmental viability.

 Are Ceramic Pots Better than Plastic Pots?